Intensification of tilted atmospheric vortices by asymmetric diabatic heating: Discussion of the asymmetric intensification/attenuation mechanism

 As elaborated in the previous section, \eq{eq:MomThetaTwoAverage} describes the evolution of the primary circulation in response to external diabatic heating in the present vortex flow regime.
 Aiming to separate the influence of heating asymmetries from those of axisymmetric effects, we recall from \eq{eq:urzeroone} that the net circumferentially averaged radial velocity is entirely a response to diabatic effects, and that it consists of one part, $u\order{2}_{r,00}$, which, according to \eq{eq:UradZeroZero} is induced by axisymmetric heating, and a second part, $u_{r,*}\order{2}$, which, according to \eq{eq:UrStarFinal}, arises from first Fourier mode asymmetric heating patterns.
 Using this decomposition in \eq{eq:MomThetaTwoAverage}, we rewrite the equation as

-which is the version of the equation announced in \eq{eq:TempevoluthetaIntro} in the introduction.
+which is the large-Rossby version of equation \eq{eq:TempevoluthetaIntro} announced in the introduction.
 In this equation, the left hand side captures the influence of the axisymmetric dynamics and diabatic heating, whereas the right hand side covers all effects due to the interaction of asymmetric heating and vortex tilt.